Skip to main content

 This page contains resources for the Wisconsin Ballast Water General Permit, including the online questionnaire in lieu of on-board inspections, information relating to the General Permit process (including fees, renewal and termination) and contacts.

-In order to help protect vessel crews and accommodate COVID-19 safety protocols as may be necessary, Wisconsin Department of Natural Resources staff will be implementing a hybrid inspection approach with the combination of on-board ballast water inspections and/or online questionnaires prior to Wisconsin arrivals.
-[Note: only one questionnaire for each vessel needs to be completed each season (March 15, 2022 to January 15, 2023) regardless of how many Wisconsin arrivals a vessel makes].
+In order to help protect vessel crews and accommodate COVID-19 safety protocols as may be necessary, Wisconsin Department of Natural Resources (DNR) staff will be implementing a hybrid inspection approach with the combination of on-board ballast water inspections and/or online questionnaires prior to Wisconsin arrivals.
+[Note: only one questionnaire for each vessel needs to be completed each season (March - the following January) regardless of how many Wisconsin arrivals a vessel makes].

 When the questionnaire is submitted, a copy of your response will be emailed to you for your records.
 Please email DNRWisconsinBallastWater@wisconsin.gov if you have questions or concerns.
 Thank you for your assistance.